Linuxfabrik/monitoring-plugins/README.md

 # Python-based Checks for Icinga, Nagios etc.

-This git repo provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga.
-All checks are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu 16+.
+This git repo provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga or Shinken.
+All checks are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu Server 16+.

 If you